daniel-crown/daniel-crown.github.io/research.md

 ### Work in Progress:

-Chen, Joyce, Crown, Daniel.
+Chen, Joyce, Daniel Crown.
 “The Gender Wage Gap in Academia: Evidence from The Ohio State University”. *Submitted*

 “The Effect of Female Peers and Supervisors on the Wages and Promotion of Academics” (with Joyce Chen)